signrhinomagnify/Crosshair-X/README.md

 🎯 Crosshair X
-🌟 Overview

-Crosshair X is a modern crosshair overlay utility created for FPS and competitive gamers who want complete control over their aiming experience.
-Customize every aspect of your crosshair and enjoy smooth performance without impacting gameplay.
+A lightweight and highly customizable crosshair overlay designed for FPS and competitive gamers.

 📥 Download

+Download Latest Version

-🔗 Download Link
+⬇️ Download Here

-Available in Releases

-⚠️ Please read the README and setup instructions before launching the application.
+⚠️ Important: Please read the setup instructions before launching the application.

-🚀 Features
+✨ Features

-🎯 Fully customizable crosshair system
+🎯 Fully customizable crosshair

-🎨 Adjust color, size, opacity, thickness, and outlines
+🎨 Adjustable size, color, opacity, and outline

-🖥️ Works in fullscreen and borderless window modes
+🖥️ Fullscreen & borderless window support

-✨ Includes animated and static crosshair presets
+✨ Animated and static crosshair presets

-⌨️ Hotkey support for quick toggling and preset switching
+⌨️ Hotkey controls for quick switching

-💾 Save and load custom profiles instantly
+💾 Save and load custom configurations

-⚡ Optimized for low CPU and RAM usage
+⚡ Lightweight performance with low resource usage

-🎮 Smooth rendering with minimal input delay
+🎮 Smooth rendering with minimal latency

-🧩 Modern interface with real-time preview editor
+🧩 Modern UI with live preview editor

-🔄 Fast profile management for different games
+🔄 Fast profile switching for different games

-💡 Why Choose Crosshair X?

-✅ Lightweight and responsive

-✅ Easy-to-use customization tools

-✅ Suitable for all major FPS titles
+🚀 Benefits

-✅ Clean and modern design
+✔️ Clean and easy-to-use interface

+✔️ Optimized for competitive gaming

+✔️ Works with most modern FPS titles

-✅ No game file modifications
+✔️ No modification of game files

-✅ Stable performance during long gaming sessions
+✔️ Stable and responsive performance

-🎮 Perfect For
+🎮 Recommended For

-🔫 First-Person Shooters
+First-Person Shooters

-🏆 Competitive Multiplayer Games

-🎯 Aim Trainers

-⚔️ Tactical Shooters
+Tactical Shooters

-🌍 Battle Royale Titles
+Battle Royale Games

-For the best experience, borderless fullscreen mode is recommended.
+Aim Trainers
+Competitive Multiplayer Titles

-🏷️ Tags
+🏷️ Keywords

-crosshair • crosshair overlay • fps utility • gaming tool • custom reticle • aim overlay • competitive gaming • overlay software • gamer utility • crosshair editor
+crosshair crosshair-overlay fps-tool gaming-utility custom-crosshair reticle-overlay aim-helper competitive-gaming

 📝 Notes

-📌 Designed specifically for competitive gaming environments

-📌 Works best with borderless fullscreen applications
+Best experience in Borderless Fullscreen mode

-📌 Presets can be created, saved, and switched instantly
+Presets can be saved and loaded instantly
+Designed specifically for competitive gameplay

-📌 Does not inject into or modify game files
+Does not inject into or alter game files
 ⚠️ Disclaimer

-Crosshair X is an independent overlay application intended for visual customization purposes only.
-The software does not alter game files, game memory, or gameplay mechanics.
+Crosshair X is a standalone overlay application intended for visual customization purposes only.
+It does not modify game files, memory, or gameplay mechanics.